BlackGuyFawkes/DataScienceNotes/README.md

 # INTRODUCTION
 > This is a repository for my data science research.
 It contains the notebooks and summaries of different datasets I worked on.
 It is divided into 3 parts, the Data Analytics, Predictive Analytics with ML/AI and Deep Learning parts.
 > Each part has a summary and a notebook.
 The summary includes a brief introduction of the dataset, the purpose of the analysis, the findings of the analysis and links for the location on kaggle.com.
-> I hope to include BigML analysis exports, H2O AutoML notebooks, Google Data Studio and Power BI visualization exports.
+> I hope to include BigML analysis exports, Google Data Studio and Power BI visualization exports.
 > I am currrently enrolled in the Nvidia Developer Program with a scholarship for the Nvidia Deep Learning Institute.
 So, for the Deep Learning Section, I will try to also include notebooks from the lab exercises.
 Those will be included later as this repository is a work in progress and will be regularly updated.

 Enjoy.